 Pace the manila paper on top of the fish and rub your hand over the length of the fish.

 Lift the paper and lay flat on a counter to dry.

 This STEM experience courtesy of Robert Roach, author of 25 STEMulating Activities for Future Scientists, Techies, Engineers and Mathematicians, available on Lulu.com.

 Dawn Michelle Michals is a writer, homeschool mom, musician and social media strategist based in Hewitt, Texas.
-To learn more about Chelle, visit her website at DawnMichelleMichals.com and follow her on Instagram at @dmm_writes.
+To learn more about Chelle, visit her website at DawnMichelleMichals.com and follow her on social media at @dmmwrites.